Why is my refund taking so long?

+Refund time frames can vary.
 We are taking additional steps to protect Illinois taxpayers from identity theft and fraud.
 To ensure the security and confidentiality of taxpayer information, we have initiated a review process to combat against fraudulently filed returns.
-As a result of the new security measures, refunds may take longer to process this year than in previous years.
+As a result of the security measures, some refunds may take longer to process.

 What is the fastest way to get my refund?